FAQs for Current Law Students

 FAQs for Potential Partners

 Who is a potential partner for the pro bono program?

 Our pro bono program partners with lawyers, law firms, and a wide range of organizations, including local and national nonprofits, legal services organizations, educational institutions, and others.
-If you think you or your organization might want to partner with us, contact the Professor Annie Smith, Director of Pro Bono and Community Engagement.
+If you think you or your organization might want to partner with us, contact Professor Sara Gosman, Director of the Public Service and Pro Bono Program.